Normal lab range vs optimal: What science shows for men

 Why low-normal testosterone can still feel low

-Thyroid, cortisol, and the stress–energy loop
+Thyroid, cortisol, and the stress and energy loop

 Cortisol is the main stress hormone that helps you wake up, respond to threats, and regulate blood sugar.
 Chronic stress, sleep loss, and obesity can flatten the normal cortisol curve and suppress testosterone production.[7]
 So a man can have thyroid and cortisol values in the “normal” band yet still live in a low-energy, high-stress state that drags testosterone, sleep, and mood down with it.